emlinking/emlinking.github.io/index.md

 This summer, I am studying the relationship between visual and linguistic complexity.
 My project lies at the intersection of natural language processing and computer vision.
-Since computer vision models often struggle to detect objects in complex images (e.g., those that are "cluttered" or contain many different objects), it could be useful to develop a model for identifying complex images.
+Since computer vision models often struggle to perform tasks like object detection on complex images, it could be useful to develop a model for identifying complex images.
 One possible application of such a model would be to inform users when a CV model's predictions are more/less trustworthy.
 Since many images have accompanying written descriptions, we may be able to identify complex images using this text.

 The goals/plans for this project are to:
-1. Use object detectors to identify difficult/complex images.
+1. Develop an automated metric to identify difficult/complex images.
-2. Determine if a text-based classifier is able to distinguish complex and non-complex images identified in (1), using the image descriptions/captions.
+2. Determine if a text-based model is able to distinguish complex and non-complex images identified in (1), using the image descriptions/captions.

 Through this project, I hope to explore my interest in machine learning, especially natural language processing,